 - J Wakefield (Wynwood).
-My choice for the best Wynwood brewery, but while you’re in the area, you might as well also check out Veza Sur, Dogfish Head Miami, and the Wynwood Brewing Co., and make it a fun afternoon.
+My choice for the best Wynwood brewery.
+While you’re in the area, you check out Veza Sur, Cerveceria La Tropical, and the Wynwood Brewing Co., and make it a fun afternoon of brewery-hopping.

 - Lincoln’s Beard.
 “Weird at the Beard” is the slogan of this groovy brewery in the Bird Road Arts District.
 You can also hit Unseen Creatures for some good farmhouse ales and hazy IPAs while you’re in the area.